brandonmazur/motomind/README.md

 # hack:now
-This is our entry for the 2020 hack:now hackathon.
+This is our (Brandon Mazur, Khush Tated, Fady Besada) entry for the 2020 hack:now hackathon.
 We decided to focus on productivity for people who need some extra motivation to keep up with their work during the quarantine.
 Our hack included a website and a twilio SMS backend.
 To be short, we built a reminder app which is made unique by its uplifting quotes!
 For all of us this was our first hackathon and large side project, so this was a huge learning process and we are with the progress we've made.
 A little details on the implementation:

 - We utilized twilio's API in order to communicate with a users phone and our backend server.
 We chose SMS because of the accessibility.
 - Incorporated the Spark library in order for the backend to be able to communicate with the twilio API and our webserver